davidikin45/AspNetCore.Mvc.SelectList/README.md

 4. Ability to define additional select lists by specifying selectListId.
 5. Ability to extend by inheriting from SelectListAttribute.
 Have access to IServiceProvider on the SelectListContext.
 6. Not limited to model properties.
 Can also be applied to types.
+7. Tag helpers for bootstrap 4 radio and checkbox lists.
+8. EF Core Value Converters for persisting lists as CSV or Json.

 Advantages:
 1. Keep select list logic with model, controllers slim and views for render only.